 - Thank you page displays after hitting the “submit” button.

-- Submitted data is being emailed to the user.
+- Submitted data is being sent to the user’s email or phone number.

 - All fields have corresponding labels.